rahulakrish/portfolio_builder/README.md

 ![image](https://github.com/rahulakrish/portfolio_builder/assets/108379254/e275341e-7c9e-4457-a1fe-5230c57102d3)

 We can see how the two approaches produce different results.
-PyPortfolioOpt offers more options to customize a portfolio.

 ### How much to invest and how to divvy it all up?